thlicudo/Shomified/README.md

 # SHOMIFIED WEBSITE

 Hi!
 Welcome to my first practice project website I built in HTML, CSS, & Javascript.
 I made this to improve my Web Development skills especially in Frontend.
 As I'm making this I also learn something new and can see myself improving as I continue working.
-This was a fun experience, learning and actually doing and making something I love.
+This was a fun experience, learning and actually making something I love.
 Hope you like this one.

 The theme and style of this website is heavily inspired and based in one of the pages in Azuki Website: https://www.azuki.com/beanz